lintweaker/mytekusb2/README.md

 - Do not forget to switch the Mytek to 'USB2' input!

 Notes:
-- DoP (DSD over PCM) works using MPD 0.17 or higher
+- DoP (DSD over PCM) works using MPD 0.17 or newer and the latest squeezelite versions
 - No mixer support as Mytek has no mixer controlable via USB

 Tested on: